-Define the Numerator and Numerator Exclusions
+Define Numerator and Exclusions

 The numerator statement describes the process, condition, event, or outcome that satisfies the measure’s focus or intent.
-The numerator statement includes parameters such as the
+The numerator statement includes parameters such as the:

 • Event or events that will satisfy the numerator inclusion criteria